NodeOps-app/atlas-operator/eigenlayer/testnet/README.md

 ## Setup Instructions

-- Use othentic cli to register your operator on Atlas Network EigenLayer AVS Testnet. if you're not operator on eigenlayer then it'll prompt you for the details.
-Would recommand using same private key and signer key which could be operator key.
+- Use othentic cli to register your operator on Atlas Network EigenLayer AVS Testnet.
+If you're not operator on eigenlayer then it'll prompt you for the details.
+You can use private key as signer key as well.
+Add `0x590dDF9A1a475bF46F10627A49051036d5286a61` for Governance address

   ```shell
   ## AVS Governance address: 0x590dDF9A1a475bF46F10627A49051036d5286a61